Part 2. How to Manage Your Infrastructure as Code

 Scale

 Most configuration management tools are designed specifically for managing multiple remote servers.
-For example, you could easily update the preceding Ansible code to deploy 3 EC2 instances, and Ansible will automatically configure all 3 to run the web server (you’ll see an example of this in Part 3).
+For example, if you had deployed three EC2 instances, the exact same playbook would configure all three to run the web server (you’ll see an example of this in Part 3).

 Deployment strategies